industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure S7 Connector

-In this section, the communication with the **third PLC** is configured using the S7 Connector; however, the communication is set up with the S7+ protocol.
+In this section, the communication with the **third, fourth and fifth PLCs** are configured using the S7 Connector; however, the communication is set up with the S7+ protocol.

+Let's start with the PLC3 configuration.
 Go to the *Industrial Edge Management UI > Data Connections*, select "S7 Connector" and launch it on the onboarded Edge Device.

 Add a new data source for PLC3 with the S7 Connector by clicking on "Add Data Source":